 How To Stay Involved in the Memoir Writing Conversation

-Keeping The Conversation Going Can Be Helpful Unless You keep Yourself Motivated
+Keeping The Memoir Writing Conversation Going Can Be Difficult Unless You keep Yourself Motivated

 I hope you’ll find these suggestions helpful.